eas-framework/eas-framework-website/WWW/docs/v1/binding-form.serv.md

 <details>
   <summary>Custom error event</summary>

-'notValid' attribute contains the name of the function that will be called in case of an error.
+'error-fn' attribute contains the name of the function that will be called in case of an error.

 The function will get the